 Developments on this front need to be monitored as some trading may shift from exchanges to peer-to-peer mode, which may also involve increased usage of cash,and possibilities of migration of crypto exchange houses to dark pools/cash and to offshore locations, thus raising concerns on AML/CFT (anti-money laundering/combating the financing of terrorism) and taxation issues, require close watch.

-In the wake of the fears expressed by the regulators, it is important to understand some jargons associated with the Digital Currencies and the model of the crypto currency exchanges.
+In the wake of the fears expressed by the regulators, it is important to understand some jargon associated with Digital Currencies and the model of the cryptocurrency exchanges.

 A regular bitcoin exchange, use an order book approach to match buy and sell orders placed by the crypto currency traders.
 However, neither the buyer nor the seller has any idea who the other party is, and this provides all users with a certain level of anonymity and privacy protection.
 Most of the Indian Crypto Currency Exchanges were started on this principle.
 Reserve Bank of India asked the banking institutions to stop all the banking services provided to the Crypto Currency Exchanges.
 This forced the exchanges to change their business model from regular to peer-to-peer.

-In the peer-to-peer trading the crypto currency exchanges donot hold any funds on its platform.
-Rather these exchanges introduce the buyers of the crypto currency with the sellers of the currency.
-Buyer and seller get enough information to identify each other unlike the regular exchanges where buyers and sellers are in dark.
+In peer-to-peer trading, the cryptocurrency exchanges don’t hold any funds on their platform.
+Rather these exchanges introduce the buyers of the cryptocurrency with the sellers of the currency.
+Buyer and seller get enough information to identify each other, unlike the regular exchanges where buyers and sellers are in dark.

 Fear of Increased cash transactions